superuserken/hoardkit/README.md

 # hoardkit
-Hoard Kit is a collection of shell scripts aimed to help data hoarders and data curators alike to manage their hoard.
+Hoard Kit is a collection of Shell scripts aimed to help data hoarders and data curators alike to manage their hoard.
 Please read the documentation for each tools (modules) before running them, and backup your data while your at it.
 These tools are mainly created for my own personal use, so feel free to modify and tailor them to your own unique needs.

 ## How To Use
 1. Download this repository.